 Included in the Freedom of Information (FOIPOP) package are the signed Letter of Offer for the sale of Owls Head Park Reserve, a Valuation Report, and emails between members of the government staff and Gilbert’s representatives.

-The coastal location of Owls Head Provincial Park Reserve makes it unsuitable for a golf course for many reasons, including:
+The coastal location of Owls Head Provincial Park makes it unsuitable for a golf course for many reasons, including:

 - The need to protect the adjacent marine environment